joomla/Manual/docs/get-started/git/git-basics.md

   master
 * myfix
 ```

-So now I can go ahead and make changes to the myfix branch without affecting the existing content of the master branch.
+The list shows that there are now two branches and the * indicates that the myfix branch is checked out as the current branch.
+I can now go ahead and make changes to the myfix branch without affecting the existing content of the master branch.
 If I decide to use the changes I need to commit them and then either merge the myfix branch into my master branch or ask my collaborator to merge my myfix branch into his master branch.

 When the branch is finished with, by being merged or abandoned, it can be deleted.